-The gauge on the side of the regulator reads the pressure from the CO2 tank though you will likely find this stays pretty steady until the tank starts to run out of gas at which point it will rapidly drop.
+The gauge on the side of the regulator reads the pressure from the CO2 tank.
+You will likely find that this stays quite steady until the tank starts to run out of gas – at which point it will rapidly drop.

 If you have inadvertently over-carbonated a keg, all is not lost!
 It can be, however, a timely exercise to fix it up.

 The easiest way to do this is to vent all CO2 from the keg and then shake the keg to expel the CO2 from the solution.
 Once done, let the keg sit for at least ten minutes before venting the built-up CO2 again.
 Letting your keg sit is important as you’re likely to have beer and beer foam everywhere if you don’t do this.

 Then, test the carbonation level again – by tasting, naturally – and continue to your desired level.

 A final note on carbonating in a keg

 As you have learned, there are different methods for carbonating beer in a keg.
 All have several variables to factor in to ensure it is done correctly.